 Scope of the Journal

-Langmuir is the leading journal focusing on the fundamental science of systems and materials in which the interface dominates structure and function.
+Langmuir is the leading journal focusing on the science and application of systems and materials in which the interface dominates structure and function.
 Submissions on original advances in the understanding and particularly the rational design of interfaces, including novel concepts and emerging areas, are welcome.
 The following topics are examples within the scope of Langmuir.